MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ### User Roles

 An authenticated request comes with a set of role claims that describe the requestor's role membership.
-When using EasyAuth authentication (the default when using `StaticWebApps` as authentication mode), the received token can be something like the following:
+For EasyAuth authentication (the default when using `StaticWebApps` as authentication mode), the received token can be something like the following:

 ```json
 {